 pyasn: a (highly downloaded) Python package that enables very fast IP address to ASN lookups.
 Historical lookups are also possible—which is important in internet measurement research.
 I am the package’s architect & maintainer since 2010.

-datarights.me platform & dataset: Datarights.me is a platform that helps participants exercise their ‘right of access’.
-We have used it in several studies and have recently open-sourced some of the data.
-I am the project lead and maintainer since 2017.
+- datarights.me platform & dataset: Datarights.me is a platform that helps participants exercise their ‘right of access’, used by us in several studies.
+(2017-2020).

 - Open Web Privacy Measurement: I contributed the docker support and cookie banner detection; used in our ConPro paper (2016-2019).